alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 [Apply for an export licence](http://ec.europa.eu/clima/policies/ozone/ods/) on the European Commission website.

 [Questions for SME: How long does it take to get a licence?
 How much does it cost?
-What does an exporter do with the licence when they've got it?]
-[Question for SME: Is there a list of these substances that we can link to?]
+What does an exporter do with the licence when they've got it?
+Is there a list of these ODS that we can link to?]

-#HFCs and other F-gases
+##HFCs and other F-gases

 HFCs and other [F-gases](https://www.gov.uk/government/collections/eu-f-gas-regulation-guidance-for-users-producers-and-traders#regulated-gases-and-supporting-guidance) are also used in refrigeration and air conditioning systems, solvents or aerosols.